sayakkhatua/sayakkhatua.github.io/visual.md

 ## Childhood obesity: is proximity to fast food centers a factor in Chicago area?
 ![](/img/chicago.png)

 Obesity estimates based on distance from fast food centers in Chicago.
-Access the project log [here](https://www.dropbox.com/s/gb4n5dal2kb3ynz/0projectlog_20160714.pdf?dl=0)
+Access a presentation on the project [here](https://www.dropbox.com/s/pdotbuaocsnqnxi/GIS_project_upp461.pdf?dl=0)